MicrosoftDocs/customer-voice/cv-docs/create-branching-rule.md

 Branching rules allow you to customize the flow of your survey.
 You can show or hide questions, choose to navigate to another question or survey, or even open a website based on the response to a question.
 Branching rules make your surveys interactive and ensure that only relevant questions are displayed to respondents.

 If you have hidden a question from being displayed in a survey by using the **Visible** option, you can use the branching rule to display it based on the required response.
-For more information about setting the visibility for a question, see [Create a new survey](create-new-survey.md).
+For more information about setting the visibility for a question, see [Create a survey](create-survey.md).

 For example, for the question **How likely is it that you would recommend us to a friend?**, you can create a branching rule to ask the reason if someone responds **Not likely**.